alexcham/vfx/README.md

 three.js components — such as controls, loaders, and post-processing effects — are part of the addons/ Addons do not need to be installed separately, but do need to be imported separately

+# @TODO Three.js Option 1: Install with NPM and a build tool
 https://threejs.org/docs/#manual/en/introduction/Installation